pingcap/docs/tidb-troubleshooting-map.md

     - Solution：The first two causes do not impact the application, as the related DML operations retry after failure.
 For cause 3, you need to check the network between TiDB and TiKV/PD.

     - Background: The increased number of `schema version` is consistent with the number of `schema state` of each DDL change operation.
-For example, the `create table` operation has 1 version change, and the `add column` operation has 4 version changes.
+For example, the `CREATE TABLE` operation has 1 version change, and the `add column` operation has 4 version changes.
 Therefore, too many column change operations might cause `schema version` to increase fast.
 For details, refer to [online schema change](https://static.googleusercontent.com/media/research.google.com/zh-CN//pubs/archive/41376.pdf).

 - 3.1.4 TiDB reports `information schema is out of date` in log